lksv/fancytree-rails/README.md

 ## Credits

-Pice of code of Raikefile copied form joliss/jquery-ui-rails.
+Piece of code of Rakefile copied from joliss/jquery-ui-rails.
 See 3th-party for its license.

 ## Contributing